rkitover/windows-dev-guide/README.md

 above to view the Task Scheduler log.

-This is a script called `register-task.ps1` that I use for the nightly builds for a projects.
+This is a script called `register-task.ps1` that I use for the nightly builds for a project.
 The script must be run in an elevated shell.

 ```powershell
 $TASKNAME = 'Nightly Build'